W48: History

 The Army informed Sandia in July 1958 that due to the technical challenges of the 155mm shell that a 175 mm shell be explored as well but that work on the 155 mm design continue.
 In early 1959 the Army considered cancelling the XW48 but in April decided upon review to continue the program.

 In May 1959, Sandia presented the XW48 firing set to the Oak Committee.
 The design included a ferromagnetic transducer, and formed a cylinder 3.5 inch wide and 1.7 inch high.
 Tests of the firing set had been successful and most of the design problems had been solved.
 By August the length of the projectile had increased 2 inch to improve the shell's ballistic characteristics and the weight increased to 120 lb which reduced the range to 14000 m.

 In January 1960 the Defense Atomic Support Agency wrote to Sandia indicating the weapon met the desired military characteristics with some exceptions.
 These exceptions remain classified except for the statement that a higher yield was still desired.
 However in May the Military Liaison Committee amended the military Characteristics requirements to make the weapon compatible with the T248 howitzer in addition to the M1A1.
-UCRL and Sandia state this was not possible to confirm without further testing.
+UCRL and Sandia stated this was not possible to confirm without further testing.
 Tests were subsequently performed at Yuma Proving Ground generating angular accelerations of 190,000 radians per second per second and setback accelerations of 12000 g-force.
 No damage to weapon components was detected.

 In November 1961 the Army nomenclature of the weapon was changed from T358 to XM454 due to security concerns.
 In June 1962 the requirement for surface burst preclusion was removed and in September the requirement for the shell to survive air-drop delivery from helicopters was added.
 At this time full-scale testing of warhead components fired from howitzers began.
 First production date slipped from June 1962 to October, then to March 1963.

 First production of the W48 Mod 0 occurred in October 1963.
 The maximum range of the weapon was 14000 m and the minimum fuze-setting range was 1650 m.
 The final weapon was 34 inch long and weighed 120 lb.
 The weapon was internally initiated.

 Later a Mod 1 variant was produced.
 Only 135 Mod 0 weapons were produced out of a total production run of 1060 weapons and these weapons were retired by 1969.
 The Mod 1 weapons were retired in 1992.